wwebb-r7/meterpreter/source/server/rtld/TESTING.md

 since the libraries will be mmap()d in using standard library and kernel interfaces.

+XXX - It is probably a good idea to perform stage3 testing (of all the below, used with address sanitizer to identify out of bounds memory access).

 ## Compile Checklist

 For when changes to meterpreter source code occurs